Skip to Content

 11. Tiny Taiyaki in Midtown

-tiny taiyaki
+Tiny taiyaki

 When you go to the Empire State Building, pop around the corner to 32nd street and find yourself in the heart of the city’s Korea Town.
 Food Gallery at 11 West 32nd Street is an always-busy food court with all kinds of Japanese, Korean and other casual Asian fare.